 To view all the information for an item set, click on its name.
 On the item sets view page, there are tabs to see an item set’s Metadata and Linked Resources.
 On the right side of the item set’s view page is information about the date created, owner, and visibility.
 For item sets, visibility includes both whether the set is private or public and whether other users can add items to the set.

-To view the items in a set, either click on the number of items in the set on the item set browse page, or click the "View items" button in the upper right corner of the individual item set page.
+To view the items in an item set, either click on the number of items in the set on the item set browse page, or click the "View items" button in the upper right corner of the individual item set page.

 Add an item set

-To add a new item set, click the Item Sets tab from the left navigation of the dashboard.
+To add a new item set, click the Item Sets tab from the left-hand navigation of the dashboard.
 Click the "Add new item set" button on the right hand side of the screen.

 Item sets may use the same resource templates available for items to provide pre-selected fields.
-Each set should contain at least one descriptive value, such as Dublin Core Description.
+Common fields for item sets include a short textual description using

 You may add text, a resource from the installation, or an external link in each field.

-You can set individual properties as Private or Publicly visible using the eye icon for each property.
-Note that properties set to private are still visible to Global Admins, Site Admins, and Editors will be able to see properties even when set to private.
+You can set individual property values as Private or Publicly visible using the eye icon for each value.
+Note that properties set to private are still visible to Global Admins, Site Admins, and Editors.
 Authors will be able to see all properties on items they own, but will not see private properties created by other users.

 In the image below, the first property (Title) is public as indicated by the open eye icon.
 The second property (Description) is private as indicated by the slashed-through eye icon.
 Clicking or hitting enter on the eye icon toggles between public and private.

-Text fields are entered with text.
-The keyboard at the top of the field input indicates text.
-You can indicate the language for the content of an input using the globe symbol above the input (see the red arrow in the image below).
+You can indicate the language for the content of an input using the globe symbol above the input.
 Click on the globe to activate a text field, then enter the ISO 639-1 code for the language in which the text is written.

 Choosing a resource type will open a side drawer where you can browse all of those resources in the installation.
 You can use the search function at the top of the drawer to narrow down the list or to quickly find a specific item or item set.